Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 The most complete solution for London water.
 Removes 99% of hardness, PFAS, lead, microplastics, and chloramine in one system.
 Tankless design saves under-sink space and prevents bacterial growth common in traditional tank systems.
 800 GPD flow rate fills a glass in seconds.
 UK support available via Waterdrop UK direct.

 Do you need a softener with this?
 No — the G3 P800 handles hardness removal at the drinking tap itself.
-If you want whole-house limescale protection for appliances and showers, add a separate water softener.
-The combination would extend the RO membrane life by 30–50% and protect your boiler and appliances simultaneously.
+If you want whole-house limescale protection for appliances and showers as well, add a separate water softener.
+The combination extends RO membrane life by 30–50%.

-Best for: Families who want comprehensive drinking water protection including hardness, PFAS, lead, and microplastics in one system.
+Best for: Families wanting comprehensive drinking water protection including hardness, PFAS, lead, and microplastics in one system.

-Excellent full RO performance at a more accessible price.
+Excellent full RO performance at a more accessible price point.
 The 6-stage system includes an alkaline remineralisation filter that adds back beneficial minerals after RO filtration — so water tastes naturally fresh rather than flat.
-Proven reliability with a long track record.
+Proven reliability with a strong track record.
 Certified for lead reduction.

-Best for: Budget-conscious London households who want full RO protection including remineralised drinking water.
+Best for: Budget-conscious London households wanting full RO protection including remineralised drinking water.

-View on Amazon UKWaterdrop 10UA Under-Sink Carbon Block
+Check Price on Amazon UK →Waterdrop 10UA Under-Sink Carbon Block

 NSF-certified carbon block filter.
-Independent testing showed strong PFAS reduction.
+Independent testing showed 93% PFAS reduction.
 Easy installation with no electricity or drainage required.
-Important: Carbon filters do NOT reduce water hardness — this is a PFAS, taste, and chloramine improvement filter, not a hardness solution.
-If limescale is your primary concern, choose an RO system instead.
+Important note: carbon filters do NOT reduce water hardness — this is a PFAS, taste, and chloramine improvement filter, not a limescale solution.

 Best for: Renters or households primarily concerned about PFAS, chloramine, and taste improvement rather than hardness removal.

 Reduces chlorine, improves taste and odour.
 Certified to reduce some heavy metals.
-Honest limitations: Does not remove hardness (limescale will continue building up in your kettle), does not reliably remove PFAS, does not remove microplastics.
-A good starting point for taste improvement only.
+Honest limitations: does not remove hardness (limescale will continue building in your kettle), does not reliably remove PFAS, does not remove microplastics.
+A reasonable starting point for taste improvement only.

 Best for: First-time filter buyers wanting noticeable taste improvement at minimal cost before committing to an under-sink system.